srid/srid/Software/Linux/NixOS/nixos-woke-invasion/nixos-mod.md

 # Have NixOS Mods Become Radicalized?

-On Nov 14th, 2023 - the #[[NixOS|NixOS]] moderation team permanently banned me from Discourse, Github and Matrix for ideological reasons thus violating the very Code of Conduct they recently proposed.
+On Nov 14th, 2023 - the [[NixOS|NixOS]] moderation team permanently banned me from Discourse, Github and Matrix for ideological reasons thus violating the very Code of Conduct they recently proposed.
 A week earlier, on Nov 7th, 2023, they had issued their threat demanding that I (1) take down the link to my [[unwoke|unwoke]] page on my own Discourse profile, (2) remove a picture of a piece of steak that I had cooked, and (3) cease participating in the so-called ‘toxic threads’ (this latter request I readily agreed to).
 I sensibly counter-proposed that I’d take the link down only if they institute a public policy of there being no politically-oriented links in Discourse profile pages, which they refused leading to the only possible conclusion that the ban was motivated by wrongthink.

 As the events unfolded, it became clear that over the years the core team has deliberately instituted a woke echo-chamber of moderators.

 >[!info] Updates
 > For events that happened after publishing this blog post, consult [this X thread](https://twitter.com/sridca/status/1727690440986558653).
-X requires you to be signed in to view threads, so here's an outline of the thread:
+For further events, and context, see [[nixos-woke-invasion]].
 >
->
-> Date | Event |
-> ---------|----------
-> [2024-01-02](https://twitter.com/sridca/status/1742164804612108372) | Censorship of 13 comments from the [[accountability\|accountability]] thread
-> [2024-01-28](https://twitter.com/sridca/status/1751586790425895377) | Witch-hunt by NixOS moderator Martin Weinelt (hexa) to get the entire [NixOS Asia](https://nixos.asia/en/) domain, as well as Srid, banned from the Lobste.rs site
-> [2024-02-12](https://twitter.com/sridca/status/1757055395183374667) | Report of the moderators perma-banning David Arnold
-> [2024-03-10](https://twitter.com/sridca/status/1766944228129575327) | Continued criticism of the mod team by community members; a NixOS moderator "piegamesde" publicly accuses Srid of being "transphobic"
-> [2024-03-20](https://twitter.com/sridca/status/1771523366983196975) | Continued criticism; Jonas Chevalier (zimbatm) publicly lies about Srid; then threatened and successfully shadow-banned the people raising criticism |
-> [2024-04-22](https://twitter.com/sridca/status/1782200842571198962) | Attempt to dethrone Eelco Dolstra |
-> [2024-04-26](https://news.ycombinator.com/item?id=40204985) | RFC 175; Banning of Jon Ringer, and the authors of RFC 175 (nrdxp apcodes) |

 ## Timeline of events {#timeline}